 Upon admission to the Nursing Program, an advisor will be assigned to the student.
-Any student or advisor may request reassignment by contacting the Nursing Coordinator.
+Any student or advisor may request reassignment by contacting the Director of Nursing.
 Each advisor will provide academic advising concerned with registration, withdrawal, and academic standing and progression in the nursing program.

 Advisors will be available to students during posted office hours.
 Each adviser will also be available by appointment outside office hours should the student require it.
 Academic counselors are available to any nursing student on the Logan Campus in the Student Services Unit.
 Assistance and information concerning substance abuse and its treatment may be obtained from the Counselor or Student Services personnel at each of the College's campuses.
-Mental Health Counselors are available at the local Mental Health Center for students (refer to pg.
-207 of college catalog) Cost of this service is the responsibility of the student.
+Mental Health Counselors are available at the local Mental Health Center for students (refer to the college catalog).
+The cost of this service is the student's responsibility.